Luffyyy/BeardLib-Editor/README.md

 Mostly you only need BeardLib to run the mod.
 However, the fix makes sure you can select almost anything in the map, so install that too.

-If you don't know how to install PDMODs you can learn here: https://www.youtube.com/watch?v=Ot2muqwDfOg
+If you don't know how to install the physics settings fix you can learn here: https://www.youtube.com/watch?v=Ot2muqwDfOg

 ## FAQ